MIDLANDS TRAILS & WEEKEND RHYTHMS

 Join us

-If this feels like your kind of weekend, mark it gently in your calendar.
+If this feels like your kind of day out on the trails, mark it in your calendar.

-Entries open in April 2026.
+Entries are open.
 Share the event with someone you would like to run beside, or meet at the fire afterwards.

 The trail will be waiting.